Man stabbed by girlfriend in Junction City

 JUNCTION CITY, Kan.
 (KSNT) – A man is in stable condition after being life-flighted to a Topeka hospital.

-Junction City Police say they were called to an apartment complex Sunday evening at about 6:30 on a report of a person bleeding.
-Officers arrived at 110 W. 6th and found 25-year old John Edward Motton (aka Drummond) suffering from a stab wound to his chest.
+Junction City police say they were called to an apartment complex Sunday evening at about 6:30 on a report of a person bleeding.
+Officers arrived at 110 W. 6th and found 25-year old John Edward Motton suffering from a stab wound to his chest.

-During the investigation it was determined the victim had been assaulted in one of the apartments where he lives with his girlfriend, 21-year-oid Kyrianna Johnson.
-Johnson was arrested on charges of Domestic Aggravated Battery and transported to the Geary County Detention Center where she is being held without bond pending first appearance.
+During the investigation, it was determined the victim had been assaulted in one of the apartments where he lives with his girlfriend, 21-year-old Kyrianna Johnson.
+Johnson was arrested on suspicion of domestic aggravated battery and transported to the Geary County Detention Center where she is being held without bond pending a first appearance.

 The victim was taken to Stormont Vail in Topeka where he is in stable condition.